allends/apollo/README.md

 2. Watches Pi lifecycle events for that run.
 3. Waits for Pi's documented `agent_end` event.
 4. Runs a tiny async analyzer and keeps the finding on the session-local run list.

-No database.
-No proposal engine.
-No custom storage layer.

 ## Pi-native pieces used